The Evolution of Dog Tags – From Function to Timeless Identity

 The thing to remember, though, is that no matter how cool and stylish modern tags get, the factors of readability and durability remain absolutely essential.
 It’s all about striking that perfect balance between function and fashion.

-One of the things at the forefront of modern dog tag innovation is the creative use of brass that has been recycled from shell and bullet casings.
+One of the most interesting developments in modern dog tag production is the creative repurposing of brass from recycled sources.
 We think that this is a really interesting and unique way to turn military waste into something stylish and durable for your pup to wear!
 We take pride in guaranteeing that the items we sell are always of the highest quality, and eco-friendly to boot!

 Why Choose Brass?